PerfectDreams/DockerSwarmTutorial/README.md

 **Attention:** If you have multiple network interfaces, Docker will say `Error response from daemon: could not choose an IP address to advertise since this system has multiple addresses on different interfaces (10.29.10.1 on ens18 and 172.29.10.1 on ens19) - specify one with --advertise-addr`.
 In this case, the `--advertise-addr` parameter should be the IP that *can communicate with other nodes*!
 So, if `172.29.10.1` is the IP that can access other nodes, then that should be your `--advertise-addr`.

-**Attention:** If your Docker instance is communicating to other Docker instances via VXLAN or any other network that has a lower MTU than 1500, you need to delete the default ingress network and create a new one!
-This is needed because Docker also uses VXLAN, so if you don't change the MTU, there will be intermittent packet losses when communicating between nodes!
+**Attention:** If your Docker instance is communicating to other Docker instances via VXLAN or any other network that has a different MTU than the default 1500, you need to delete the default ingress network and create a new one!
+This is needed because Docker doesn't inherit the MTU of your networking interface, there will be intermittent packet losses when communicating between nodes!
 More information at https://github.com/moby/moby/issues/36689#issuecomment-987706496
-* If you are using a VXLAN network for node communication (which Docker will use that network to use VXLAN on top of it), you need to decrease your MTU from the default 1450 to 1400
+* To do this, check what is the MTU of the network that is going to be used for intra node communication by using `ip a`, if it is different than 1500, you need to recreate the ingress network by doing this:
   * `docker network rm ingress`
-  * `docker network create --driver overlay --ingress --opt com.docker.network.driver.mtu=1400 --subnet 192.168.128.0/24 --gateway 192.168.128.1 ingress`
+  * `docker network create --driver overlay --ingress --opt com.docker.network.driver.mtu=MTUOfTheNetworkHere --subnet 192.168.128.0/24 --gateway 192.168.128.1 ingress`
     * To check what `subnet` and `gateway` you should use, use `docker inspect overlay` and check the IPAM section!
+    * Let's suppose that we are using a VXLAN network for communication, VXLAN networks use a MTU size of 1450, so we need to use `--opt com.docker.network.driver.mtu=1450`
   * Restart Docker with `systemctl restart docker`

 ## Accessing private images hosted on GitHub's `ghcr.io`